-- Students who had been on Academic Probation in the previous term and whose minimum cumulative GPA continues to be below 2.00 at the end of the current term are dismissed from the institution for academic reasons. - Students for whom it is mathematically impossible to meet a minimum cumulative GPA of 2.00 before graduating are dismissed from the University. - Students studying Accelerated English in the Division of Continuing Education who do not successfully pass ENGL 0101 English Composition 1 on two tries are dismissed from the institution. - Students who do not successfully pass UNIV 1001 Online Education Strategies on two tries are dismissed from the University. - Students who petition the Student Affairs Committee and are given the opportunity to repeat English Composition 1 and Online Education Strategies a third time and do not pass the courses, will be dismissed from the University without further appeal. - Students who violate the Academic Code of Conduct or are found guilty of academic dishonesty or plagiarism may be faced with disciplinary sanctions including dismissal from the University. - Students who violate institutional policy may be dismissed from the University.
-The severity of the violation and the student's previous disciplinary record, if any, will determine the sanction issued, up to and including dismissal. - Students falsifying information on an application, encouraging another to falsify information on an application, performing an act to intentionally mislead or misinform instructional personnel or administrators will be subject to disciplinary action, including dismissal from the University. - Students who have been suspended for disciplinary reasons and do not return to their studies will be dismissed.
+- Students who had been on Academic Probation in the previous term and whose minimum cumulative GPA continues to be below 2.00 at the end of the current term are dismissed from the institution for academic reasons. - Students for whom it is mathematically impossible to meet a minimum cumulative GPA of 2.00 before graduating are dismissed from the University. - Students studying Accelerated English in the Division of Continuing Education who do not successfully pass ENGL 0101 English Composition 1 after two attempts are dismissed from the institution. - Students who do not successfully pass UNIV 1001 Online Education Strategies after two attempts are dismissed from the University. - Students who petition the Student Affairs Committee and are given the opportunity to repeat ENGL 0101 English Composition 1 and UNIV 1001 Online Education Strategies a third time and do not pass the courses, will be dismissed from the University without further appeal. - Students who violate the Academic Code of Conduct or are found guilty of academic dishonesty or plagiarism may be faced with disciplinary sanctions including dismissal from the University without further appeal. - Students who violate institutional policy may be dismissed from the University.
+The severity of the violation and the student's previous disciplinary record, if any, will determine the sanction issued, up to and including dismissal. - Students falsifying information on an application, encouraging another to falsify information on an application, performing an act to intentionally mislead or misinform instructional personnel or administrators will be subject to disciplinary action, including dismissal from the University without further appeal.